Spiders in Different Colors

 Poor fly it didn't notice the white crab spider on the elderberry and it might be to busy with the sweet nectar completely unaware of the approaching white crab spider.

 Have you spotted a colorful spider on your walk?

 A spider that was included amongst the largest of silk weavers.

-Color orange and yellow, this weavers create a sticky, wheel shape web that has a pattern of zigzag and the web vibrating alerts the orange garden spider that it has captured a prey.
+Color orange and yellow, this weavers create a sticky, wheel shape web in a zigzag pattern.
+The web also vibrates alerting the orange garden spider that it has captured a prey.
 Now that would be delicious meal.

 The peacock spider

-A colorful spider and just the name of it, the beauty if this spider can be compared to a peacock.
+A colorful spider and just the name of it, the beauty of this spider can be compared to a peacock.

 Peacock spiders can reach up to 5 mm. long and is a jumping spider species.
-The males tail has yellow, orange, teal, and white color.
+The tail of a male peacock spider has the color yellow, orange, teal, and white in it.
 The head also has a vertical orange lines.
 The males might be colorful but the females and young ones are both brown in color.